 In accordance with regulations, we are covered by Professional Liability Insurance.
 In no case can we be responsible for your own Personal Liability.
 If you chose to take out repatriation insurance with EUROP ASSISTANCE whom we propose, Altitude Mont Blanc will only serve as an intermediary between the client and the insurer.
 We cannot influence either party.
 We adhere to strict conditions of sale.
 You are responsible for compliance with the reporting procedures of any incident.

 If you are late please contact the agency as soon as possible: +33 (0)4 50 79 09 16 or +33 (0)6 42 49 76 07

 Bring a comfortable backpack of 30 to 40 litres for your personal belongings for the day (warm clothes, waterproofs, water, plate and cutlery for your picnic, sunscreen and your identity papers) and please keep a little room to carry a picnic and snacks.

 Please use one bag per person; gathering the belongings of two people often results in a heavy bag.
-Two bags of 10kg is better than one bag of 20 !
+Two bags of 10kg are better than one bag of 20!

-Luggage which are too big and too heavy won't be accepted by the drivers!
+Luggage which is too big and too heavy won't be accepted by the drivers!